redtexts/texts/rosenberg_1932_history_of_bolshevism.md

 organised illegal and subversive associations.
 They bided their time until the outbreak of the World War in 1914 once again resuscitated the possibility of a Russian Revolution.

-### Chapter 02 notes

-1. The word 'provocation' is a mistranslation.
-The standard translation of this passage in _What Is To Be Done?_ is: 'He is no Social-Democrat who forgets in practice his obligation to be _ahead of all_ in raising, accentuating and solving _every_ general democratic question.' -- Marxist Internet Archive.

 ## Chapter 03: The World War, August 1914 to February 1917